Odessa Township: What is Township Government?

 People often think of city, village, county and township governments as the same.
 Although there may be some similarities, the structure and responsibility of each government is by law and practice quite different and distinct.
 If you are receiving this letter, you are a taxpayer of Odessa Township.
 If you own property in the Village of Lake Odessa, your property is also in the township.
 For most of you, your Odessa Township Board is the closest form of government to you.

 Odessa Township is one of 1,242 townships in the state of Michigan.
 By state law, townships have limited powers as provided or fairly implied by state law.
-Your Odessa Township Board is made up of five elected members: Supervisor Robert Cobb, Treasurer Sharon Rohrbacher, Clerk Lisa Williams, and two trustees, Mark Doane and Robert Kruisenga.
+Your Odessa Township Board is made up of five elected members.
+In 2009, they are: Supervisor Robert Cobb, Treasurer Sharon Rohrbacher, Clerk Lisa Williams, and two trustees, Mark Doane and Robert Kruisenga.
 Elections for the board members take place every four years; the most recent was in 2008.
 The Board's job is to conduct township business in an orderly and proper way while managing its annual general fund budget of $300,792.

 State law authorizes township governments to perform certain functions.
 They are required by law to annually assess property, collect property taxes and administer local, state and federal elections.
 Townships may choose to perform other governmental functions that include enacting and enforcing township ordinances, planning and zoning for development in the township, providing fire and/or police services, offer park and recreation programs and facilities, maintain cemeteries and more.